Steffen Heitmann: Politics

 Heitmann was co-editor of the week newspaper Rheinischer Merkur from 1995 to 2010.
 From 2003 to 2010 he was President of the Cultural Foundation of the Free State of Saxony.

 In 2000 accusations were made that Heitmann, as Minister of Justice, had influenced ongoing proceedings in favor of party friends.
 After a complaint by the Saxon Data Protection Supervisor and after protest letters from a large number of judges, he resigned from the ministry, but rejected any wrongdoing.

 He did not run for office in the 2009 state elections in Saxony.

 During the refugee crisis in Europe in 2015, Heitmann wrote an open letter to Chancellor Angela Merkel in late November, protesting against the refugee policy of the CDU.
 In the letter he held the Chancellor responsible for an "uncontrolled stream of refugees" and said, "I have never felt so alien to my country, even in the GDR."

-Private life
+Personal life and death

-Steffen Heitmann has been married to the sculptor Christine Heitmann (born 1937) since 1965; the couple has two adult children.
+Steffen Heitmann was married to the sculptor Christine Heitmann (born 1937) from 1965; the couple had two children.
 In the mid 1970s, the couple used to conduct "Kellergespräche" (cellar talks) with lectures and discussions in the local cellar.

+Heitmann died on 14 April 2024, at the age of 79.